 Dairy and other calcium-rich foods

-Dairy products can be a good source of protein and calcium, but low-fat and no-fat dairy products are the most nutritionally dense.
+Dairy products can be a good source of protein and calcium, especially if they’re nutritionally dense low-fat and fat-free versions.
 Other calcium-fortified food sources include cereals, breads, and some juices, as well as soy, rice, and nut beverages.
 Dark leafy vegetables, like turnip greens, kale, Chinese cabbage, and mustard greens, are additional sources of calcium.

 Be Aware, Reduce, and Avoid

 While some foods clearly get the “green light” nutritionally, others deserve a yellow or even a red light.
-Fats, oils, sugars, and other high-calorie/low nutrition foods, should be approached with caution.
-Sodium should also be on your list of “yellow light” foods, and in some cases deserves a red light.
+Approach Fats, oils, sugars, and other high-calorie/low-nutrition foods with caution.
+Sodium should also be on your list of “yellow light” foods, too, and in some cases, it deserves a red light.

 Be aware of your sodium intake.
-When choosing meats and poultry, keep in mind the average person should reduce daily sodium intake to 2,300 milligrams (mg) or less.
-For people sensitive to the affects of sodium or who are at risk of experiencing certain medical conditions like high blood pressure, heart disease, diabetes, or chronic kidney disease, daily sodium intake should be1,500 mg or less.
+When choosing meals and snacks, keep in mind the average person should reduce daily sodium intake to 2,300 milligrams (mg) or less.
+For people sensitive to the effects of sodium or who are at risk of experiencing certain medical conditions like high blood pressure, heart disease, diabetes, or chronic kidney disease, daily sodium intake should be 1,500 mg or less.

 To minimize your salt intake: